Sessions and FAQ

 Therapy looks at how problems from the past are maintained in the "here and now" and in the past.
 It helps people to learn new methods of coping and problem solving which can be used for the rest of their lives.

-During therapy you will learn how to notice your own thoughts, reflections, and behaviors and to understand your own links and how you operate in the world.
+During sessions you will learn how to notice your own thoughts, reflections, and behaviors and to understand your own links and how you operate in the world.

 It is a structured approach - you agree goals for treatment with your therapist and try things out between sessions.
 You can also work out what schedule you would also like.